-50% OFF WITH CODE LAUNCH UNTIL 08/04/2026

 The 21 days move in three phases.

-3. By the third week, you turn the changes into fixed rules for after the program.
-You prepare for after the program so you don't fall back to scrolling.
+3. By the third week, you turn the changes into fixed rules for after the program, so you don't fall back to scrolling.
 Your focus at work is stronger.
 You're reading again.
 Your conversations are deeper.
 You feel like someone who has the habit under control, and you do.

 Before you buy, you should know who is selling this to you.

 My name is Hadrien.
 I used to be a heavy scroller.
 It started in college, before anyone was calling it a problem.
 Facebook in class and on the train, Facebook again before sleep.
 When Twitter and Reddit arrived, they took their share too.
-By my late twenties, scrolling filled every gap in the day.

 The thing that broke it was a trip to Italy.
 I'd talked about traveling for years.
 When I finally did, I spent most of it on my phone.
 I was on it everywhere I went, including the bus and restaurants.
 Even at night.
 Florence and Rome, plus a coast town whose name I now can't recall because I wasn't looking at it.
 The trip had been six days long and I'd missed most of it.

-What changed was a friend, not a decision.
+What changed was a friend.
 Let's call him Dan.
 Dan had never been a scroller, and I'd never thought about why.
 After Italy I started paying attention.
 His phone sat on a shelf at his apartment, and conversations with him had his full attention.
-He seemed to have more time than the rest of us.

 I spent the next few years studying what makes scrolling stick and what breaks it.
 The reading covered habit formation and environmental design, plus the neuroscience of dopamine.
 I also looked at the patterns reported by people who'd already cut their phone use.
 I tried things on myself and kept what worked.
 The 21 days in this program are what came out of that.